puppetlabs/design-system/getting-started.md

 # Getting started

-This is a guided walkthrough of `uikit` with examples of using React components, Sass variables, and other packages.
+This is a guided walkthrough of `uikit` with examples of using React components, Sass variables, and other packages as well as how to create your own package.

 ## Create a web app